-Respiratory rate, one of the main vital signs of the human body, is the number of breaths taken per minute.
+Respiratory rate is one of the main vital signs of the human body.
+It refers to the number of breaths you take in one minute.

-If your respiratory rate is below normal, it could indicate central nervous system dysfunction.
-If your respiratory rate is above normal, it could indicate another underlying condition.
+If your respiratory rate is below average, it could indicate central nervous system dysfunction.
+If your respiratory rate is above average, it could indicate another underlying condition.

-Some variation in respiratory rate occurs naturally as we age.
-As we get older, we become more prone to diseases and organ dysfunction.
-Some organs are closely linked to your respiratory health and can change your respiratory rate.
+Some variation in respiratory rate may occur with aging.
+As we get older, we become more prone to certain health conditions.
+Changes to your respiratory health or other organ systems can change your respiratory rate.

-The normal respiratory rate for kids varies by age.
+The normal respiratory rate for children varies by age.

 |Age||Rate (in breaths per minute)|

-Your respiratory rate can be measured in three easy steps.
+Your respiratory rate can be measured in three steps:

 - Set a timer for 1 minute.

 - Start the timer and measure the amount of breaths taken in 1 minute.
-This can be done by counting how many times the chest rises.
+This can be done by counting how many times your chest rises.

 The most common factors that can affect your measured respiratory rate include: